 Originally from Nantes, Jean completed a graphic design degree in Quimper before moving to London.
 He has since graduated from Central Saint Martins (2008) and from the Royal College of Art (2010).
 His practice ranges from illustration to photography, video, costume, installations, books, posters and clothing to create a coherent yet eclectic body of work.

 Jean has shown work around the world with museums and galleries in Paris, London, Los Angeles, New York, San Francisco, Berlin, Tokyo, Seoul, Singapore and beyond.
-In 2019, he will open shows in San Francisco, Tokyo and Brussels.
+In 2019 he will open shows in New York, San Francisco, Tokyo, Seoul and Brussels.